yslenjoy/Image-Preprocessing-Pipeline/README.md

-#Image Processing Pipeline Interview Challenge
+# Image Processing Pipeline Interview Challenge
 ---
 **@author**: Shuiling Yu

 - [ ] imagemagic install guide
-- [ ] main.py -resize: true or false
+- [ ] the time to call imagemagick_resize: python3 main.py -R or when no images are resized